 Fake news!
 Many press releases over-excitedly announce information that has no real news value – it is in effect fake news.
 No wonder journalists delete most releases.
-The takeaway for you: use better words than “exciting” in your writing.
+The takeaway for you: use better words than “excited” or “exciting” in your writing.

 PR staff are often under pressure to energize ordinary announcements and other information by hyping up the text to gain executive or client approval.

 However, those staffers usually haven’t dug further to find any real news behind their breathless announcement, or have just gone through the motions to satisfy their bosses or the marketing department.

 I found an amazing total of 436 press releases using the adjective “excited” in body copy and puff quotes from just 4 days (10-13 July 2018) of releases published in Cision’s PR Newswire.
 If I had also searched for “exciting,” the number would certainly have jumped a lot higher.

 From a news point of view, these announcements and quotes don’t achieve anything.
 They are clichéd, they are seldom true, and are self-serving.
 Readers want to know the WIIFM factor – “What’s In It For Me?” rather than some self-centered corporate waffle and jargon.
 So use better words than “excited” in your writing.
 Instead of telling readers how excited you are, why don’t you tell them something that makes them excited?